-- We are a significantly underfunded school compared with nearly all schools nationally.
-This is because we are an expanding school, and our budget is based on the previous year's census, so we are underfunded to the tune of around £120K a year. - The Office for National Statistics judges the community as exactly average in terms of income and employment (documentation available), this agrees with the most recent ASP (2018) which shows the school deprivation factor as average (i.e. between 40th and 60th percentile) - The Coppice is a converter academy - We are a larger than average primary school with 678 on role; this includes our own Nursery with 68 (i.e. 46 FTE pupils).
-At present we are expanding to three form entry (complete in September 2019) - Pupil mobility is relatively low - In Worcestershire primary schools are few because of a well-established three tier system. - We have one NQT and two post-NQTs in school at present. - We have an excellence in extra-curricular gymnastics with children competing at national level and have been Under-11 national champions (2017) - In recent years, significant numbers of children on entry have been identified with Speech and Language problems.
-Accordingly, we have developed our own Speech and Language Unit. - Historically, around 25-30% of our intake has come from Birmingham - The Coppice serves a local community which includes a Worcestershire Local Authority housing estate of around 350 dwellings (data provided by BDHT) - Headteacher is an LLE
+- Up until September 2020, we have been a significantly underfunded school compared with nearly all schools nationally.
+This is because we have been an expanding school with the associated 'lagged funding', amounting to a funding shortfall of £120K (a shortfall of more than £800,000 over the course of the expansion); at a time of poor funding, this has been crippling, particularly in latter years. - The Office for National Statistics judges the community as exactly average in terms of income and employment (documentation available), this agrees with the most recent ASP (2019) which shows the school deprivation factor as average (i.e. between 40th and 60th percentile) - An historic culture in the community of not applying for FSM (we had no kitchen/100% sandwiches until comparatively recently) - The Coppice serves a local community which includes a Worcestershire Local Authority housing estate of around 350 dwellings (data provided by BDHT) - Historically, around 25-30% of our intake has come from Birmingham - The Coppice is a converter academy - We are a larger than average primary school with 699 on role; this includes our own Nursery with 68 (i.e. 46 FTE pupils).
+At present we are expanding to three form entry (complete in September 2019) - Pupil mobility is relatively low - In Worcestershire primary schools are few because of a well-established three tier system. - We have five NQTs and one post-NQT in school at present as well as two non-qualified teachers. - We have an excellence in extra-curricular gymnastics with children competing at national level and have been Under-11 national champions (2017) - We are a leading school for science in the area (Ogden Trust) - We are a Thrive ftc school - In recent years, significant numbers of children on entry have been identified with Speech and Language problems.
+Accordingly, we have developed our own Speech and Language Unit. - Headteacher is an LLE